kavisek/data-science-modules/Docker/Postgress Images/README.md

 We can also connect to the database using python.
 Create a conda virtual environment using the following command with the following requirements.
 Next, install jupyter notebooks.
 Open up the `19-09-06 Postgres Connector` and run the python code within the notebook.
 The code with notebook will go over how to write data into database and how to pull data from your database.

 ```
+# Create a conda virtual environment using Python 3.6 and install SQL Alchemy
 conda create -n postgres python=3.6 \
 && source activate postgresql \
 && pip install psycopg2-binary \
 && conda install -c anaconda sqlalchemy \
 ```

+You might need to install extra package to get the notebooks within this repo to work.
+This should be pretty easy if you have experience with conda.

 ### References